serqco/qabstracts/codebook.md

   - code `a-limitation`
   - code `a-method` (e.g. "We describe the approach used for our survey.")
   - code `a-objective`
-  - code `a-result` (e.g. "We report on our empirical results in detail.")
+  - code `a-result` (e.g. "We report on our empirical results in detail.", "For various parameters, we study the correlations."
+    In some contexts, the latter could also be `a-method` or `method`.)
   - code `a-resourcepointer`
 - codes of the form `h-<xyz>` designate internal headings that occur in structured abstracts:
   A section intro term "<Xyz>:" or some synonym of that,